Support for QUIC and HTTP/3

 ./configure --with-debug --with-http_v3_module --with-cc-opt="-I../quictls/build/include" --with-ld-opt="-L../quictls/build/lib"

-Alternatively, nginx can be configured with a modern version of LibreSSL:
+Alternatively, nginx can be configured with LibreSSL:

 ./configure --with-debug --with-http_v3_module --with-cc-opt="-I../libressl/build/include" --with-ld-opt="-L../libressl/build/lib"